How to check performance of robots using Process Monitor

 1.jpg

-4. In the General tab specify a name for your task (ie: Process Monitor start) and optional a description.
+4. In the General tab specify a name for your task (ie: Process Monitor start) and an optional description.

 In the Security options section check on Run whether user is logged on or not option, to enable TaskScheduler to run unattended.

-Also the user should be the one that can remote connect to the robot machine and be able to execute attended jobs.
+Also, the user should be the one that can remotely connect to the robot machine and execute attended jobs.

 5. From the Trigger tab, Click on New to define a new trigger for your Process Monitor job to start.